pr3ssh/dots/_pages/directory.md

 * [Secure attachment](/directory/secure-attachment)
 * [Conscious relationships](/directory/conscious-relationships)

-## Stuff to help continue learning, growing and evolving
+## Stuff to help you to continue learning, growing and evolving

 * [Finding your bliss](/directory/finding-your-bliss)
 * [Emotional, Intelligence, Resilience and Agility](/directory/resilience)